Institute for Research on Labor and Employment

 Hub for research and education

 IRLE is home to several nationally-recognized centers and programs that conduct research, education, and outreach on labor and employment issues.
 The largest of our centers and principal outreach program is the Center for Labor Research and Education, also known as the Labor Center.
 IRLE also houses the Center on Wage and Employment Dynamics (CWED), Center for the Study of Child Care Employment (CSCCE), California Policy Lab (CPL), and California Public Employee Relations (CPER).
 Our centers provide in-depth research and policy analysis in areas such as minimum wage policies, the early childcare workforce, homelessness, and public sector labor and employment law.
-Three more recent IRLE initiatives, the Shift Project, Economics for Inclusive Prosperity (EfIP), and the People Lab, are generating new research on work scheduling practices, inclusive prosperity, and the public sector workforce, respectively.
+Two more recent IRLE initiatives, the People Lab and Economics for Inclusive Prosperity (EfIP), are generating new research on the public sector workforce and policies to reduce inequality, respectively.

 IRLE’s Working Paper series publishes the latest research by faculty affiliates; our Policy Brief series translates academic research for a public audience.
 Since 1961, IRLE has published the academic journal Industrial Relations: A Journal of Economy and Society, the leading interdisciplinary journal in the field of employment and labor relations.